-OCGC is an agent of the Crown and is classified by Management Board of Cabinet (MBC) as an operational enterprise agency of the Ministry of Research and Innovation (the Ministry).
+OCGC is an agent of the Crown and is classified by Management Board of Cabinet as an operational enterprise agency of the Ministry of Research and Innovation (the Ministry).

-Corporate governance involves processes that permit the effective supervision and management of OCGC's activities by senior management, OCGC's Board of Directors (the Board) and the Minister of Research and Innovation (the Minister).
+Corporate governance involves processes that permit the effective supervision and management of OCGC's activities by senior management, the Board of Directors and the Minister of Research and Innovation (the Minister).
 It includes identifying individuals and groups responsible for activities and specifying their roles.

-ACCOUNTABILITY
+ACCOUNTABILITY AND RESPONSIBILITIES

 OCGC's accountability structure flows from its governing statute, the Ontario Capital Growth Corporation Act, 2008 (the Act).
 The Minister is responsible for the administration of the Act with respect to OCGC.
-The Act, together with directives issued by MBC, the Minister and the Public Service Commission relating to Crown agencies, form a framework under which OCGC is governed.

-Each year, the Board is required to submit an Annual Report to the Minister within 90 days after the end of each fiscal year.
-Thereafter, the Minister is required to submit the Annual Report to the Lieutenant Governor in Council and then table the report in the Legislature.
+The Act, together with directives issued by Management Board of Cabinet, the Minister and the Public Service Commission relating to Crown agencies, form a framework under which OCGC is governed.
+Each year, the Minister is required to submit the Annual Report to the Lieutenant Governor in Council and then table the report in the Legislature.
 In addition, the Minister reviews and approves OCGC's annual business plan.
 The Minister also maintains communications with OCGC, through its Chair, regarding government policies and expectations relevant to OCGC.
-In the event that the office of the Chair is vacant, the Vice-Chair assumes the Chair's duties and responsibilities as required by the Act.